MikeZakrevskii/MikeZakrevskii/README.md

 ## A Few Quick Facts

-• Skilled in manual testing: API / UI / Mobile
+• I've been a Software QA Engineer for almost 4 years.
+Skilled in manual testing: API / UI / Mobile.
+I’m currently learning test automation with Playwright and Selenium

 • Developed regression test suites and smoke checklists for a large e-commerce platform (X5 Retail)